Knowledge Base

 Managing Empty Values in Charts

-In case you have empty values in your data, Zebra BI allows you to set a few strategies on how to handle them.
+In case you have empty values in your data, Zebra BI allows you to set a few strategies for handling them.
 You can suppress empty values, show empty rows in tables or empty columns in charts, and also decide whether you want the charts to display empty gaps or zero-based columns or lines.

 Turn on the setting called Show items with no data